SulbhaAgg/TOHacks/README.md

 ![](images/logo.png)

-A platform which helps people to find emerygecy shelters.
+A platform which helps people to find emergency shelters.

 ## Inspiration